clearverified/clear-android-sdk/README.md

-    redirectURI = "your.custom.scheme://auth",            // Your redirect URI (See above for description) scope = "SCOPE",                                      // Your partner scope, provided during onboarding loginHint = "sampleUser@email.com"                    // An optional user identifier (email or phone) )
+    redirectURI = "your.custom.scheme://auth",            // Your redirect URI (See above for description) scope = "SCOPE",                                      // Your partner scope, provided during onboarding loginHint = "sampleUser@email.com"                    // An optional user identifier (email or phone) forgetMember = true                                   // An option boolean, indicating whether to automatically purge a user after data sharing. (not available in production)
+)

 ```